Frequently Asked Questions

 What Are My Odds of Getting a Fellowship?

 Last year, in 2012, 66 people applied for 31 fellowships.
-This year, there will be a total of 43 fellowships awarded: 36 WCL Fellowships and 7 SBA Fellowships.
+This year, there will be a total of 63 fellowships available: 56 WCL Fellowships and 7 SBA Fellowships.
+The Selection Committee reserves the right to reject any application which shows a lack of planning, a lack of merit, or any other deficiency.

 My prospective supervisor has completed the Sponsor Certification Form and is wondering about the best way to submit it.
 Should they fax it separately to OCPD, or send it to me so I can include it with the rest of my application?